Better Supplier Relationships Start With Supplier Information Management (SIM)

 In our second session, the focus turned to supplier journeys, ensuring supplier engagement and considering how to involve suppliers in design aspects of the user journey.

 For this session, the workshop was based on experiences of recent implementations.
-The case studies covered examples of dedicated Supplier Information Management (SIM) and internally-built solutions.
+The case studies covered examples of dedicated Supplier Information Management (SIM) software and internally-built solutions.
 Discussions centered on how to address the following areas:

 • Making the business case for a supplier portal and high-level objectives